nbunner-personal/nigelbunner/pages/web-portfolio.md

 ---
 I now have a permanant contract doing web design for a large travel website, so this page has now become more of an archive of some of the projects I have worked on in the past.

 I have split these up into websites that I have either designed &amp; coded and sites which I have just coded up from someone elses design.
 The second of these involves converting a design in Photoshop format into HTML and for some of them I have offered advice on the design based on my experience in website usability.
-In both cases all the HTML, JavaScript and CSS is handcoded except for a few Javascript plugins and the site is either created using Wordpress, custom PHP templates or as a Jekyll static site.
+In both cases all the HTML, JavaScript and CSS is handcoded except for a few Javascript plugins and the site is either created using Wordpress, custom PHP templates or as a Jekyll or GatsbyJS static site.